WannesMalfait/TQFTs/README.md

 These are not packaged with the blend file itself to save space.
 They come pre-installed with blender, but can also be found on hdri-haven.

+NOTE: since I experienced some problems with video and audio syncing in playback with motion-canvas, I made some final adjustments in blender's VSE.
+Because of this, the motion-canvas preview might not line up exactly with the audio.